celery/celery/docs/contributing.rst

 Tags
 ====

-Tags are used exclusively for tagging releases.
-A release tag is named with the format ``vX.Y.Z``, e.g. ``v2.3.1``.
+- Tags are used exclusively for tagging releases.
+A release tag is named with the format ``vX.Y.Z`` -- for example ``v2.3.1``.

-Experimental releases contain an additional identifier ``vX.Y.Z-id``, e.g.
+- Experimental releases contain an additional identifier ``vX.Y.Z-id`` --
+  for example ``v3.0.0-rc1``.

-``v3.0.0-rc1``.
-Experimental tags may be removed after the official release.
+- Experimental tags may be removed after the official release.

 .. _contributing-changes: